Lzxe92/govtech_backend_python/README.md

 ## Database Setup Guide
 * Create a database, named govtech_household_dev for this project
+* Create a database, named govtech_household_preprod for testing
 * Database User and Password for development can be set at [/app/main/config.py](app/main/config.py)

 ## Data Dictionary